julianLapenna12/BrandoSandoGPT/README.md

 Based on [Andrej Karpathy's nanoGPT](https://github.com/karpathy/nanoGPT) this is a GPT model that generates text in the style of the author Brandon Sanderson.

 Texts available to train from:
-- TWoK
+- The Way of Kings
-- WoR
+- Words of Radiance
 - Edgedancer
 - Oathbringer
 - Dawnshard
-- RoW
+- Rhythm of War

 with more on the way!